icwells/compOncDB/README.md

 Be sure to change the name of "example_config.txt" to "config.txt" (to prevent git from overwritting it).

 ### Testing the Installation
-Run the following in a terminal:
+Replace "mysql_username" with your username and run the following in a terminal:

-	./test.sh
+	./test.sh all mysql_username

 You will be prompted the enter your MySQL password several times.
 All of the output from the test scripts should begin with "ok".